Hypermobility and EDS: What is the best diet?

 No article about hypermobility and diet would be complete without at least touching on hydration.
 But, for those with Ehlers-Danlos Syndrome and Hypermobility, this is an especially important topic!

 Postural Orthostatic Tachycardia Syndrome, commonly known and referred to as POTS, is a condition that is intricately linked with Ehlers-Danlos Syndrome.
-At its core, POTS is characterised by a significant increase in heart rate when a person transitions from a sitting to a standing position.
+At its core, POTS is characterised by a significant increase in heart rate when a person transitions from sitting to standing.
 This sharp rise in heart rate is often accompanied by symptoms such as dizziness and/or even fainting.
 However, what does this have to do with hydration and sodium, and why are these elements crucial for those with EDS and hypermobility?

-Well, it really starts with electrolytes, these are minerals like sodium, chloride, potassium, calcium, and magnesium.
+Well, it starts with electrolytes, which are minerals like sodium, chloride, potassium, calcium, and magnesium.
 These electrolytes play a pivotal role in our body as they are responsible for a few fairly important tasks such as transmitting nerve impulses, contracting muscles, and most importantly for our discussion, maintaining fluid balance.
 Sodium, in particular, is a standout player when it comes to fluid balance.
 It aids the body in retaining water.
 This relationship between sodium and water is quite symbiotic: as sodium intake increases, the amount of water retained by the body also rises.
-This retention of water subsequently boosts the overall blood volume, which is precisely what individuals with POTS desire to alleviate their symptoms.
+This water retention subsequently boosts the overall blood volume, which is precisely what individuals with POTS desire to alleviate their symptoms.

 Research has indicated that many POTS patients grapple with maintaining fluid balance, and this imbalance, often manifests as hypovolemia, a condition characterized by low blood volume.
 There are of course, several factors that can lead to hypovolemia for those with POTS, including, but not limited to, impaired function of the renin-angiotensin-aldosterone system, excessive fluid loss due to diarrhoea, or insufficient fluid and electrolyte intake caused by chronic nausea.

 So then, how do electrolytes, and particularly sodium, assist those with POTS in combating hypovolemia?
-The answer lies in the body’s natural response to electrolyte consumption, as wen we consume electrolytes, our body retains the water we drink, leading to an increase in blood volume.
+The answer lies in the body’s natural response to electrolyte consumption, as when we consume electrolytes, our body retains the water we drink, leading to an increase in blood volume.
 This means that a combination of electrolytes and proper hydration can significantly improve hypovolemia.

 The Role of Sodium in POTS Management